 Why Borrowers Go Private?

-While there are many other options for borrowers- banks, credit unions, alternate lenders etc. there’s a few reasons why a borrower might need private lending.
+While there are many other options for borrowers- banks, credit unions, alternate lenders etc. there’s a few reasons why a borrower might need funds outside the traditional banking institutions.

 Income Qualification- Some borrowers may have difficulty meeting the income qualifications if they are self employed, commission based or even hourly.
 PIs offer flexibility with income qualifications as they have the ability to go outside the typical income guidelines.